hieuvp/learning-python/data-science/pandas-basics/README.md

 DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.

 There are several ways to create a DataFrame.
-One way way is to use a dictionary.
+One way is to use a dictionary.
 For example:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=create_dataframe.py) -->